pascal-fb-martin/pidcc/README.md

 ```
 pin GPIOA [GPIOB]
 ```
 Initialize the GPIO access.
 This command must be issued before any `send` commands (see below).
+GPIOA is the number of the first GPIO to use, GPIOB is the number if the second GPIO pin to use.
+GPIOB is optional.

 ```
 send BYTE ...